 - Korfel A, Thiel E, Martus P, et al.: Randomized phase III study of whole-brain radiotherapy for primary CNS lymphoma.
 Neurology 84 (12): 1242-8, 2015.[PUBMED Abstract]

 - Thiel E, Korfel A, Martus P, et al.: High-dose methotrexate with or without whole brain radiotherapy for primary CNS lymphoma (G-PCNSL-SG-1): a phase 3, randomised, non-inferiority trial.
 Lancet Oncol 11 (11): 1036-47, 2010.[PUBMED Abstract]

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 This summary was extensively revised.

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of primary CNS lymphoma.
-It is meant to inform and help patients, families, and caregivers.
-It does not give formal guidelines or recommendations for making decisions about health care.
+This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of primary CNS lymphoma.
+It is intended as a resource to inform and assist clinicians who care for cancer patients.
+It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates